HeiderJeffer/Modeling-for-Societal-Complexity-in-Healthcare/data/documents/Engagement and Uptake Insights.md

-# Engagement and Uptake Insights
+# Engagement Dynamics and Stakeholder Uptake: A 12-Month Analysis

 *By Heider Jeffer*